toufeeqkalam/library-management-system/README.md

 ### Next steps

-1. Seperate Book Entity with DTO to minise misuse when overriding some auto-generated database fields
+1. Seperate Book Entity with DTO to minise misuse when overriding some auto-generated database fields.
+2. Add genre and year as a search criteria
-2. Implement borrowing book API
+3. Implement borrowing book API

 ___